 The number of semitones between the two notes played determines the type of interval.
-When musicians talk about chords, scales, melody and harmony, or anything musical, they talk in terms of intervals.
+When musicians talk about chords, scales, melody, harmony, or anything musical, they talk in terms of intervals.
 So, from now on, start thinking in terms of intervals.

 By the end of this article, you will understand why thinking in terms of intervals makes so much sense.

 What Are Piano Chords & How Do You Build Them?

 Finally, we are going to start looking at how chords are constructed on the piano.